deficollective/defiscan/src/content/protocols/maverick-v2/ethereum.md

     ],
     [
-      { text: "Upgrades with potential of “loss of funds” not protected with Exit Window >= 7 days OR a sufficient Security Council", status: "unfixed" }, { text: "No Frontend backup or self-hosting option exists", status: "unfixed" }, ],
+      { text: "Upgrades with potential of “loss of funds” not protected with Exit Window >= 7 days OR a sufficient Security Council", status: "unfixed" }, { text: "Dependencies with High centralization score and no mitigations.", status: "unfixed" }, { text: "No Frontend backup or self-hosting option exists", status: "unfixed" }, ],
     [